 |Hardiness Zones||2–11 (USDA)|

-|Native Area||Central America|
+|Native Area||North America, Central America|

-|Toxicity||Mildly toxic to humans|
+|Toxicity||Toxic to humans|

-Mexican Marigold Care
+African Marigold Care

 Temperature and Humidity